susestudio/studio-help/200_create/145_update-scenarios.md

 Lifecycle Management Server'.
 3. Enter the vendor name and the SLMS hostname.
 4. Optionally upload a HTTPS certificate.
 5. Optionally create one or more GPG keys.
-This allows to install packages signed by custom GPG keys.
+This allows you to install packages signed by custom GPG keys.
 6. Create your appliance.

 Your SUSE Studio appliance is ready to register in SLMS.

-If you additionally want to test the functionality on your SUSE Lifecycle Management server, do the following:
+If you want to test the functionality on your SUSE Lifecycle Management server, do the following:

 1. Refresh your appliance list in SLMS.
 You should see your appliance